fitzgeralddaniel/git-workflow/README.md

 ## Using Remotes

 **NOTE:** *From here on out, this guide assumes that you have a GitHub account.
-GitLab, and other git remote hosts provide similar features but differ in their implementation.*
+GitLab, and other git remote hosts provide similar features but may differ slightly in their implementation.*

 Now that you have learned the basics of using `git` locally, it's time to add a `remote` to your project.
 A `remote` is simply a named server that you `push` your commits to so that others can `pull` them back down.
 For this we will create a GitHub repository by creating a GitHub account, and selecting the `+` button in the top right, then `New Repository`, and filling out the form with the information it requests.
 Once this is done, we can copy the remote's `.git` URL and proceed with adding a remote on the command line.